gecko0307/dmech/demos/new/README.md

 Graphics Engine
 ---------------
 For 3D rendering, [DGL](http://github.com/gecko0307/dgl) is used.
-Because DGL is currently under active development and often breaks backward compatibility, the latest version is included here.
+Because DGL is currently under active development and often breaks backward compatibility, the latest compatible version is included here.

 Building with DUB
 -----------------